Special to the Star

 “I also wanted to experience just being, and not have to produce or be busy or have to show a schedule that was jam-packed.
 I wanted to sit in a bit of idleness for a while and see what that was like.“

-The dozen songs on Are You Gone, released in February, make you realize how much new music from Sarah Harmer was missed: from the wistful remnants of longing on the mid-tempo “St. Peter’s Bay,” the call-to-action, barn-burning rock of “New Low,” and the easygoing country-rock lull of “Shoemaker” are just some of the highlights of this beautifully crafted album, connected by Harmer’s satisfying alto.
+The dozen songs on Are You Gone, released in February, make you realize how much new music from Sarah Harmer was missed: the wistful remnants of longing on the mid-tempo “St. Peter’s Bay; ” the call-to-action, barn-burning rock of “New Low” and the easygoing country-rock lull of “Shoemaker” are just some of the highlights of this beautifully crafted album, connected by Harmer’s satisfying alto.

 One song that’s drawn particular attention is “What I Was to You,” mainly written about the friendship Harmer had with Tragically Hip singer Gord Downie.

-Harmer recalls seeing the Hip at a bar when she was an under-aged teenager, they were playing ‘60s covers and the audience numbered 10 in attendance.
+Harmer recalls seeing the Hip at a bar when she was an under-aged teenager.
+The band was playing ‘60s covers and the audience numbered 10 in attendance.